Saleh Kamrani

 Saleh Kamrani (صالح کامرانی, صالح کامرانی/Saleh Kamrani; born 1972) is an Iranian-Swedish lawyer, human rights defender, and politician of Azerbaijani origin.
 He is regarded as prisoner of conscience by Amnesty International.
 Kamrani defended Iranian activists like Mohsen Sazegara, Yousef Azizi Bani-Torof and many others.
 He was repeatedly threatened for his activities and persecuted by Iranian security services and was abducted in 2006.
-He was sentenced to one year in prison, and after serving his sentence, he was forced to flee Iran, and move to Sweden, where he founded the Azerbaijan Central Party and AnT TV.
+He was sentenced to one year in prison, and after serving his sentence, he was forced to flee Iran, and move to Sweden, where he founded the Azerbaijan Central Party and AzNews TV (ANT).

 Early life

 Saleh Kamrani was born on 31 December 1972, in the city of Ahar, East Azerbaijan of Iran, in an Iranian Azerbaijani family.
 After graduating from high school, he entered the law faculty of Shiraz University.
 While studying there, Kamrani began to conduct Azerbaijani language and literature courses in the university's dormitory.
 Kamrani also received a master's degree from Shiraz University.